sencha-extjs-examples/MultiPackageDemo/README.md

 ## Alerts

 This package is in the `requires` of the `Dashboard` and `Settings` packages but is unknown directly by the `Demo` application.
-This situation will be common in large scale development situations where the application core is quite small.
+This situation is common to large scale projects where the application core is quite small.

 The important thing to understand about this arrangement is that `Ext.Package.load()` is a "transitive" process.
-In other words, when the application loads `Dashboard` as shown below, more steps are taken internally to satisfy these dependencies.
+In other words, when the application loads `Dashboard` as shown below, more steps are taken internally to satisfy its dependencies.

+    // This is the package the app wants to use:
     Ext.Package.load('Dashboard').then(function () {
         // ...
     });

 When the above is called, the `load()` method will effectively do the following:

-    Ext.Package.load('Alerts').then(function () {
+    return Ext.Package.load('Alerts').then(function () {
         return Ext.Package.load('Dashboard');
     });